-As a result of the federal regulations governing storm water discharges, the State of Michigan began issuing permit coverage in 1994.
-There are three types of permits available in Michigan: a general permit, a general permit with monitoring requirements, or a site specific individual permit.
-There are approximately 4,000 facilities with storm water discharge authorization.
+As a result of the federal regulations governing storm water discharges, the State of Michigan began issuing National Pollutant Discharge Elimination System (NPDES) permit coverage for storm water discharges associate with industrial activity in 1994.
+There are three types of NPDES permits authorizing the discharge of industrial storm water available in Michigan: a general permit, a general permit that includes authorization for discharges from special use areas, or a site-specific individual permit.
+There are approximately 4,000 facilities operating in Michigan with industrial storm water discharge authorization.

-Michigan's industrial storm water permit authorization requires facilities to obtain an industrial storm water certified operator who has supervision over the storm water treatment and control measures at the facility.
-In addition the facility must develop a Storm Water Pollution Prevention Plan (SWPPP) which describes nonstructural and structural controls implemented onsite and eliminate any unauthorized non-storm water discharges.
-The certification process for industrial storm water certified operators is currently an on going process in each of the district offices.
+Michigan’s industrial storm water permit authorization requires facilities to have an industrial storm water certified operator who has supervision over the storm water treatment and control measures at the facility.
+In addition, the facility must develop a Storm Water Pollution Prevention Plan (SWPPP) which describes nonstructural and structural controls implemented onsite and eliminate any unauthorized non-storm water discharges.
+Information and resources available on this webpage are intended to help facilities understand the program requirements and institute a successful storm water program.

 This page can be accessed as www.mi.gov/industrialstormwater.

 All facilities that require industrial storm water permit coverage are required to have an Industrial Storm Water Certified Operator who has supervision over the facility's storm water treatment and control measures.
 The information below discusses how to become a new certified operator and how current certified operators can renew their certification that is due to expire:

 - New Certified Operator Information: If you are looking to become an Industrial Storm Water Certified Operator for the first time or have allowed your certification to expire, you will need to pass the Industrial Storm Water Certified Operator exam with at least a 70% and pay the $30 certification fee to obtain a new certification.
 The new certification will be valid for 5 years.